-A 24-year old legal assistant and single mother described how tough it was to juggle all these activities in her life.
+A 24-year old legal assistant and single mother described how tough it is to juggle all these activities in her life.

 “It can be difficult some days,” Bethencourt said.
 “The hardest part is time management, being exhausted most of the time and not giving in to your body.
 I don’t have to get up at 6:00 a.m., I could easily wake up at 7:30 a.m. and still accomplish my motherly duties without being late to work.
 I wake up earlier so I can stretch, work out and get ready mentally for my day.
 If I can get myself up every morning despite being sore and tired, I can do everything else the day has to offer.”

-But Bethencourt was not allowed to play football at first.
+Bethencourt’s parents did not not allow her to play football at first.

 “I was only allowed to do ‘feminine’ sports growing up,” Bethencourt said.
 “Both my parents did not like to do anything masculine so I begged and pleaded to do weightlifting, rowing, wrestling, MMA, any of that kind of stuff was shot down, all I could do was compete in dancing or in soccer so that’s what I did.”

-Bethencourt went through life playing soccer and dancing while also getting into modeling.
+Bethencourt went through youth playing soccer and dancing, and modeling.
 Bethencourt balanced athletics and school along with raising her daughter, whom she had at 18-years old.
 But two years ago, everything changed when she watched a special teams play on television during a game.

-When she put on the cleats, she decided to put the dancing shoes in the closet for the time being as she realized what made her the happiest.
+When she put on the cleats, she decided to take off the dancing shoes.

 She was persuaded to go to the tryout by an unlikely source.

-With a few simple words, she was motivated by her daughter to get up off the couch and take the field and become the first woman ever to try out for the Orlando Phantoms in franchise history.
+Determined she decided to try and become the first woman ever to try out for the Orlando Phantoms in franchise history.

 When she arrived, though surrounded by men who were bigger and faster than her, she had only one thought in her head: she was there to get the job done and ignore the noise.